-Stock indices dropped after marked increases, while volatility rebounded slightly after sharp falls net buying from foreign investors, 43 the Taiwan Stock Exchange Weighted Index (TAIEX) of the Taiwan stock Exchange (TWSE) market climbed from its lowest point of 4,242 on 20 January 2009 to its highest point of 8,188 at the end of the same year, a rise of 93%.
-In January-February 2010, however, owing the lower-than-expected economic growth in the US and the outbreak of the European sovereign debt crisis, the TAIEX index dropped to 7,436 at the end of February, a decrease of 9.18% compared to the high of last December.
-Meanwhile, Taiwan's GreTai Securities Market Index (GTSM Index) of the OTC market closely tracked the movements of the TAIEX, climbing to a peak of 150 at the end of 2009, an increase of 148.06%, after hitting a new low of 60 in January of the same year, and then falling to 129 at the end of February 2010, a decrease of 14% from the end of last December (Chart 4.5).
-Compared with major stock markets around the world, the Taiwan stock market increased by 78.34% in 2009,
+Stock indices dropped after marked increases, while volatility rebounded slightly after sharp falls foreign investors, 43 the Taiwan Stock Exchange Weighted Index (TAIEX) of the Taiwan stock Exchange (TWSE) market climbed from its lowest point of 4,242 on 20 January 2009 to its highest point of 8,188 at the end of the same year, a rise of 93%.
+In January-February 2010, however, owing to the lower-than-expected economic growth in the US and the outbreak of the European sovereign debt crisis, the TAIEX index dropped to 7,436 at the end of February, a decrease of 9.18% compared to the high of last Meanwhile, December.
+Taiwan's GreTai Securities Market Index (GTSM Index) of the OTC market closely tracked the movements of the TAIEX, climbing to a peak of 150 at the end of 2009, an increase of 148.06%, after hitting a new low of 60 in January of the same year, and then falling to 129 at the end of February 2010, a decrease of 14% from the end of last December (Chart 4.5).
+Compared with major stock markets around the world, the Taiwan stock market increased by 78.34% in 2009, second only to the market in Shanghai (Chart 4.6).

 Amid the strengthening global financial and economic recoveries, the world's major stock markets began to trend up.
-Moreover, affected by the preliminary effects of easing restrictions on cross-strait securities investment and the signing of three Cross-strait Financial Supervisory Cooperation Memorandums of Understanding (MOUs), together with massive
+Moreover, affected by the preliminary effects of easing restrictions on cross-strait securities investment and the signing of three Cross-strait Financial Supervisory Cooperation Memorandums of Understanding (MOUs), together with massive net buying from